Abercrombie & Fitch Co. (ANF) Shares Up Despite Recent Market Volatility

 ANF’s Market Performance

-The stock of Abercrombie & Fitch Co.
-(ANF) has seen a -1.10% decrease in the past week, with a -11.09% drop in the past month, and a 14.76% gain in the past quarter.
-The volatility ratio for the week is 4.81%, and the volatility levels for the past 30 days are at 4.42% for ANF.
-The simple moving average for the last 20 days is -4.77% for ANF stock, with a simple moving average of 20.31% for the last 200 days.
+ANF stock saw a decrease of 8.65% in the past week, with a monthly decline of -8.48% and a quarterly a decrease of 19.63%.
+The volatility ratio for the week is 3.75%, and the volatility levels for the last 30 days are 4.17% for Abercrombie & Fitch Co.
+(ANF).
+The simple moving average for the last 20 days is 0.99% for ANF stock, with a simple moving average of 25.59% for the last 200 days.

 Analysts’ Opinion of ANF